 Most of our meetings revolve around a 30-35 minute presentation by a club member on an author’s works, representing the year’s literary theme, and followed by discussion.
 Themes over the years have included Calgary writers, Nobel Prize winners, mystery writers, the role of humour, irony and satire… to name a few.
-The presenter emphasises the literary aspects of an author’s work, the author’s life and times, and some readings from the body of work.
-Occasionally we have guest speakers, some of whom are authors themselves.
+The presenter emphasizes the literary aspects of an author’s work, the author’s life and times, and some readings from the body of work.
+Occasionally we have guest speakers, many of whom are authors themselves.

 A Journalist’s View: We have two.

 Most recently, we were featured in the Alberta Writers’ Guild publication, which is shared with their kind permission.